 “I received aUniversitynewsletter that featured Dr. Hepworth’s research on the digital archive for our state’s neon,” w88 mobile.
 “It immediately clicked with me, and shortly after reading the article, I proposed my idea to recreate the signs in 3D and launch them in augmented reality (AR).”

-Baker had earned her Bachelor of Fine Arts in design and visual communication from Weber State w88 mobile and, at the time, was working on a master’s degree in thew88 online sports betting School.
+w88 mobile had earned her Bachelor of Fine Arts in design and visual communication from Weber State University and, at the time, was working on a master’s degree in thew88 online sports betting School.
 Her educational background created a solid foundation to start her project in July of 2020.
 However, recreating classic w88 mobile signs in a virtual medium was a new undertaking.

 “Before I started building my first neon sign, I had quite the learning curve ahead of me,” w88 mobile.
 “Not only did I need to learn how to create 3D models, [but I also] had to first learn how neon was made.”